ayanatherate/Movie-Recommender-App/README.md

 Run the app on your local machine:

 App deployed on Streamlit Cloud:
-<ahref='https://ayanatherate-world-movies-recomme-movies-recommender-app-ihtpdo.streamlitapp.com/'>Click here to view app</a>
+<a href='https://ayanatherate-world-movies-recomme-movies-recommender-app-ihtpdo.streamlitapp.com/'>Click here to view app</a>

 App Demo: